samraHanif0340/samraHanif0340.github.io/_portfolio/opencl.md

 ---
 title: "High performance computing with OpenCL"
-excerpt: "OpenCL, C/C++"
+excerpt: "OpenCL, C/C++, CMake"
 header:
   teaser: /assets/images/opencl_01.jpg
 date: "2019-12-31"
 ---

-{: .notice--success}
-This page is under construction.
-Please check back later for updates.

 ## Introduction

-This project explores the use of OpenCL for high performance computing for heterogenous platforms (i.e., CPU/GPU).
+This project explores the use of OpenCL in high performance computing for heterogenous platforms (i.e., CPU/GPU).
+We present updated C/C++ code adhering to OpenCL 2.0 standard for the exercises in the "OpenCL in Action" book by Matthew Scarpino.
+Read the [book](https://www.manning.com/books/opencl-in-action).
+It is a good comprehensive book, suitable for beginners, which teaches OpenCL beginning from the basics.

 The following tools will be used in this project:
 + C/C++
 + OpenCL
++ CMake
++ Intel CPU - we can test our OpenCL code on an Intel CPU without the need to have a GPU

 ## Code
 Find the source code in the [repository](https://github.com/Adaickalavan/opencl).